echoprotocol/echowiki/how-to/install-full-node.md

     --rpc-endpoint=127.0.0.1:6312 --testnet
 ```

+By executing these commands, you have:

+1. Downloaded the archive.
+2. Unzipped it.
-Having executed these commands, you download the archive, unzip it and launch the blockchain node with the activated RPC interface on port 6312.
-After starting, the blockchain should start synchronizing with the main network.
+3. Launched the Echo node with an activated RPC interface on port 6312

-### MacOS
+### Mac OS

-* Build from sources only
+* Build from sources only.

 ### Windows

-* Not supported yet
+* Not supported yet.

-## Run as Docker
+## Running as a Docker Image

-The Echo node is also available as a docker container.
+The Echo node is also available as a docker image.

-Detailed information on how to run the Echo container can be found by clicking on this link - [echoprotocol/echo](https://hub.docker.com/r/echoprotocol/echo)
+Detailed information on how to run the Echo container can be found here: [echoprotocol/echo](https://hub.docker.com/r/echoprotocol/echo)

-## Build from sources
+## Building from the Source Code

-### Installing dependencies
+### Installing Dependencies

 Main system dependencies:

-* **CMake 3.8.0** and later
+* **CMake 3.8.0** and later.
-* **GCC 7** and later or **Clang 5** and later
+* **GCC 7** and later or **Clang 5** and later.

-#### Installing dependencies on macOS
+#### Installing Dependencies on Mac OS

-To install dependencies for macOS follow this steps:
+To install dependencies for Mac OS, follow these steps:

-* Install Homebrew by following the instructions here: [http://brew.sh/](http://brew.sh/)
+* Install `Homebrew` by following the instructions here: [http://brew.sh/](http://brew.sh/)
-* Initialize Homebrew:
+* Update `Homebrew`:

 ```bash
 brew doctor
 brew update
 ```

-* Install necessary packages:
+* Install the necessary packages:

 ```bash
 brew install cmake git autoconf automake leveldb libtool libelf doxygen
 ```

-#### Installing dependencies on Ubuntu 16.04 LTS
+#### Installing Dependencies on Ubuntu 16.04 LTS

+##### Ubuntu 16.04 LTS

-Ubuntu 16.04 LTS have no required cmake and gcc-7 in default repositories.
-They can be installed though Pip and third-party PPA repository.
+Ubuntu 16.04 LTS has no required `cmake` and `gcc-7` in its default repositories.
+They can be installed through Pip and third-party PPA repository.

 ```bash
 sudo add-apt-repository ppa:jonathonf/gcc-7.3